-Section 4.2 If services are not covered by our plan, you must pay the full cost
+Section 4.2 What should you do if services are not covered by our plan?

-CareExtra (HMO) covers all medical services that are medically necessary, these services are listed in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
+CareNeeds PLUS (HMO D-SNP) covers all medical services that are medically necessary, these services are listed in the plan's Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
 You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network and were not authorized.
+For information about services covered by Medicaid, contact your state Medicaid agency at the phone number in Exhibit A of this booklet.